syd711/vpin-studio/LINUX-SERVER.md

 - **Old `VPReg.stg` files.** VPX 10.8.1 writes `<table folder>/user/VPReg.stg`, but the server reads
   `<installationDir>/User/VPReg.stg` first (also `user/`).
 A file left over from an older install can shadow the table's own one; delete it if highscores look stale.
+- **Uploads need a table in the per-table layout.** The ROM, nvram and cfg upload dialogs ask for a table instead of an emulator and install into `<table folder>/pinmame/{roms,nvram,cfg}`.
+Music goes to `<table folder>/music/`, which the server creates if it is missing.
+With the legacy layout, these uploads still go to `VPinMAME/` and the emulator is selected as before.
 - The server does not use `cache/`, `medias/`, `pupvideos/` or the `.info` files.

 ## Installation